Skip to content

 • ♾️ Interoperable with your existing systems (cli, hooks, ci, etc.)

-• tach mod - Interactively define module boundaries.
+• tach init - Interactively define module boundaries.

-• tach check - Check that boundaries are respected.
+• tach check - Check that boundaries and interfaces are respected.

 • tach sync - Sync constraints with the actual dependencies in your project.